 10. A Profile setup window will appear, where you can configure the Profile’s source path and choose a destination sub-folder (if required) to backup files to a SharePoint server.
 You can do this by clicking on the Folder icon next to Source and SharePoint.

-11. In this example we will backup files from C:\Projects\SharePoint Data\ to Test subfolder on SharePoint site.
+11. In this example we will backup files from C:\Users\Mick\Documents\ to the root folder on the SharePoint site.
 You can define the Source and Destination paths as per your requirement.

 12. Once you have defined the Source and Destination paths, you can configure other settings like Versioning, Compression, Encryption etc., and click on OK button to save the Profile and return to main window.